Quadratically Constrained Myopic Adversarial Channels: Achievability in the sufficiently myopic regime -- from myopic list-decoding to unique decoding

 \section{Achievability in the sufficiently myopic regime -- from myopic list-decoding to unique decoding}

+In this section, given the myopic list-decodability results proved in Sec.~\ref{sec:myopic_list_decoding_details}, we provide the proof of the second half (unique decodability) of the achievability part of Theorem~\ref{thm:capacity_noCR} and hence finish the achievability proof.

 We first sketch the roadmap to proving that Bob can uniquely decode $m$ with high probability.
-From James' point of view, $\vbfx$ is quasi-uniformly distributed over the strip.
+From James's point of view, $\vbfx$ is quasi-uniformly distributed over the strip.
+Loosely speaking, we will say that a message $m_1$ confuses a message $m_2$ if Bob declares the his estimate to be $m_1$ when the actual message is $m_2$.
 The probability of error is small if \begin{itemize} \item the total number of messages (call them \emph{confusing codewords}) that can confuse \emph{any} message in the OGS is small (say $\poly(n)$) with probability super-exponentially close to one; and \item any message can only confuse a small number (say $\poly(n)$) of messages in the OGS (call them \emph{confused codewords}) with probability super-exponentially close to one. \end{itemize} The first statement follows from a \emph{blob list-decoding} argument and second follows from a \emph{reverse list-decoding} argument.
 Technically, as we have seen in the analysis of myopic list-decoding error, we have to analyze the decoding error for two cases -- the case where the confusing codewords come from the OGS and the case where they are outside the OGS.
+Note that these two cases are distinguished.
 Details are elaborated in Section~\ref{sec:type_i} and Section~\ref{sec:type_ii}.